 GRAPE GARDEN MASTERPLAN I YANQING CHINA I INVITED COMPETITION 1ST PRIZE I 2012

 The exhibition “Meet Design” organized by Rizzoli, presented Italian design icons in the Beijing Design Week 2011 in the 798 District.
 The exhibition is transformed into a dialogue between the visitor and the design products, by presenting the object in an human shape.
 Instead of a classic and distant gallery picture of the product, the exhibition design invites the visitor for more “personal” contact with the design objects.

 The exhibition is turned into a “party” where people and design meet and where design can be reviewed from a new perspective.

 EXHIBITION DESIGN I BEIJING CHINA I 2011

-Novel ideas and excellent execution – these are the aims of MDDM Studio, an Italian-German architectural practice founded by architects Momo Andrea Destro and Margret Domko.
+Novel ideas and excellent execution are the aims of MDDM STUDIO, the italian-german architectural practice by architects Momo Andrea Destro and Margret Domko.